renanrs/divan.cloudant/Readme.md

 ```

 ## Code Sample
-The first step to use Divan.Cloudant, you need to create an instance of 'CloudantClient', this class makes possible database handling, such as Create, Get and Delete.
+The first step to use Divan.Cloudant, you need to create an instance of `CloudantClient`, this class makes possible database handling, such as Create, Get and Delete.

 ```c#
 var cloudantClient = new CloudantClient(new CloudantConnection("CLOUDANT_URL","CLOUDANT_USER","CLOUDANT_PWD"));
 ```

 ### Creating Database
 Cloudant API allows for easy development creation of databases.
-Inside the 'CloudantClient', exists the method 'CreateDbAsync' or 'GetDbAsync' to get the work done.
+Inside the `CloudantClient`, exists the method `CreateDbAsync` or `GetDbAsync` to get the work done.

-'CreateDbAsync' only creates the database in cloudant.
+`CreateDbAsync` only creates the database in Cloudant.
 ```c#
 var task = await cloudantClient.CreateDbAsync("myDatabase");
 ```
-'GetDbAsync' different of 'CreateDbAsync', if there's no database of the same name it creates a new one and returns an instance of 'Database'.
+`GetDbAsync` different of `CreateDbAsync`, if there's no database of the same name it creates a new one and returns an instance of 'Database'.
 ```c#
 var database = await cloudantClient.GetDatabaseAsync("myDatabase");
 ```